PacktPublishing/Databricks-ML-In-Action/Chapter 4: Getting to Know Your Data/README.md

-# Chapter 4: Exploring and Cleaning Toward a Silver Layer
+# Chapter 4: Getting to Know Your Data

 **Here is what you will learn as part of this chapter:**

+1. Improving data integrity with Delta Live Tables (DLT)
+2. Monitoring data quality with Databricks Lakehouse Monitoring
-1. Exploring data with the Databricks Assistant
+3. Exploring data with Databricks Assistant
-2. Generating data profiles with AutoML
+4. Generating data profiles with AutoML
+5. Using embeddings for machine-readable data
-3. Visualizing data with DBSQL
+6. Enhancing data retrieval with Databricks Vector Search
-4. Setting data quality expectations with DLT
-5. Applying our learning
+7. Applying our learning

 ## Technical requirements